andrew/ultimate-awesome/README.md

 - [awesome-stoicism](https://github.com/DavidWells/awesome-stoicism) - 💆‍♂️ Stoic philosophy resources.
 - [awesome-dart-pad](https://github.com/divyanshub024/awesome-dart-pad) - A curated list of awesome Flutter Dart Pad samples.
 - [awesome-manga](https://github.com/farwang/awesome-manga) - Manga resources for manga fans 漫画爱好者的实用资源合集.
-- [awesome-learned-point-cloud-compression](https://github.com/kaiwangm/awesome-learned-point-cloud-compression) - A list of papers about learned point cloud compression.
 - [awesome-physical-ai](https://github.com/keon/awesome-physical-ai) - A curated list of academic papers and resources on Physical AI — focusing on Vision-Language-Action (VLA) models, world models, embodied ai, and robotic foundation models.
 - [awesome-astrophotography](https://github.com/lunohodov/awesome-astrophotography) - A curated list of resources related to astrophotography.
 - [awesome-kalman-filter](https://github.com/mintisan/awesome-kalman-filter) - A curated list of awesome libraries, projects, tutorials, papers, and other resources related to Kalman Filter(KF).
 This repository aims to be a comprehensive and organized collection that will help researchers and developers in the world of KF!.